CSC207-UofT/course-project-all-stars/phase1/DesignDocument.md

 Person 3: Shysta

-Shysta worked on the Priority package with Justice.
+Shysta worked on the priority package with Justice.
 She implemented the template method design pattern for the algorithm used for adding patients in the priority queues.
 Earlier, patients were being added to the lists in the subclasses PriorityAdmission and PriorityTreatment.
 Now, most of the skeleton for the algorithm is in the abstract class priority with priority functions specific to admission and treatment being called in the subclasses.
 Along with that, she also extended the functionality of the package by adding an interface COVID and an admission class which implements this interface.
 This helps to prioritise patient admission triage according to COVID symptoms.
 She also refactored and reformatted the code.
 She also added tests which check if the patients are being added to the priority queues in the different subclasses correctly or not.
 Finally, she worked on helping other members of the group with diagnosis and other tests, along with checking for errors in different parts of the code.
 Future plans: Shysta wants to extend the functionality of the program to multiple hospitals instead of a single work, help with the UI, extend the functionality of priority queues to infectious diseases, and include more tests..

 Person 4: Ratantej